How Do You Multiply Square Roots Together

 Step 2: Applying the Product Property

 The product property is the key to multiplying square roots.
-According to this property, √a * √b = √(a * b).
+On top of that, according to this property, √a * √b = √(a * b).
 In simpler terms, you can multiply the numbers inside the square root symbols and then take the square root of the result.

 Example 1: Multiply √3 * √5.